MintMCP

 MintMCP enables:

-• Developers request and receive AI tool access instantly
+• Developers request and receive AI tool access through governed workflows

 • No changes required to existing developer workflows